 - Have a relevant work experience of 5 years in your field

 After obtaining a work permit for living in Vietnam, you need a Temporary Residence Card (TRC).
-This residency card is valid for 1 to 3 years but it can be extended too.
+This residency card is valid for 1 to 3 years but can also be extended.
 To qualify for this card, you need:

 - A work permit